espressomd/espresso/doc/sphinx/io.rst

 - :file:`mydata.bond`

 Depending on the chosen output, not all of these files might be created.
 To read these in again, simply call :meth:`espressomd.io.mpiio.Mpiio.read`.
 It has the same signature as :meth:`espressomd.io.mpiio.Mpiio.write`.
+When writing files, make sure the prefix hasn't been used before (e.g. by a different simulation script), otherwise the write operation will fail to avoid accidentally overwriting pre-existing data.
+Likewise, reading incomplete data (or complete data but with the wrong number of MPI ranks) will throw an error.

 *WARNING*: Do not attempt to read these binary files on a machine with a different architecture!
+This will read malformed data without necessarily throwing an error.

+In case of read failure or write failure, the simulation will halt.
+On 1 MPI rank, the simulation will halt with a python runtime error.
+This exception can be recovered from; in case of a write operation, any written file must be deleted before attempting to write again (since the prefix argument must be unique).
+On more than 1 MPI rank, the simulation will halt with a call to ``MPI_Abort`` and will send the ``SIGABRT`` signal.

 .. _Writing VTF files: